longturn/freeciv21/docs/Playing/cma.rst

 this button's text is greyed, either the Governor is already active, or the task is impossible.
 In the latter case you see dashes instead of numbers in the results block.
 If you ever want to switch off the Governor deliberately, click :guilabel:`Disable`.

+The :guilabel:`Optimize` option for Food output will ensure that the city is always growing.
+By enabling the :guilabel:`Allow Specialists` option, the Governor will pull citizens from working tiles and turn them into Entertainer, Scientist, or Taxmen specialists to meet the constraints.
+Lastly, enabling the :guilabel:`Allow Disorder` option will allow the city to go into disorder to meet constraints.

 Advanced Usage
 ==============